 - If you’re building more of a brochure website and don’t intend to expand much in the future, use Squarespace (but you shouldn’t really be building this kind of website in this day and age anymore).

-- If you’re building a basic podcasting website that’s not going to become a legit business, use Squarespace.
+- If you’re building a basic podcasting website that will never become a business or blog of any kind, use Fireside.fm.

 - If you’re building a membership site, use WordPress.

 - If you’re building a content-heavy site, use WordPress.

 - If you’re building a platform site or authority site (combines content, podcast, membership, etc.), use WordPress without question.